 Choice of fine, dense, hard ‘alpha’ plasters or softer, more porous ‘beta’ plasters.
 Best to use fine casting plaster (with recommended ratio 2.5-3parts plaster to 1part water, i.e ‘alpha’ plaster, for most work, i.e. not just casting but mouldmaking, except when doing absorption castings.

-Not so good Surface air bubbles and water drainage lines on casts are often an issue (moulds can be sprayed with a surfactant to combat these).
+Not so good Surface air bubbles and water drainage lines on casts are often an issue (moulds can be sprayed with a surfactant to combat these, but it never completely solves the problem!).
 Not as ‘free-flowing’ as resins and certainly not as tough for casting small, slender forms.
 Not as easy to patch or repair.
 Weighing scales needed if following recommended ratios by weight.
-Small amounts sold in craft or hobby shops are vastly overpriced usually with no supporting information re. type (whether ‘alpha’ or ‘beta’) or optimum mix ratio etc.
+Small amounts sold in craft or hobby shops are vastly overpriced usually with no supporting information re. type (whether ‘alpha’ or ‘beta’) or optimum mix ratio etc .. so if serious about plaster, it usually means having to house 20-25kg at a time (though Tiranti is exception).

 Advantages A good ‘alpha’ plaster can be mixed with acrylic polymer liquid in place of (or occasionally in addition to) water which makes casts much stronger and even ‘weatherproof’ for outside sculpture.
 The resulting mix can also be used in place of resin with glassfibre matting or other reinforcement to build or cast very durable shells.
 The mix generally has a longer working time than plaster/water (i.e. can be 20-30mins as opposed to 10-15mins) and it can enable finer, more detailed castings.
 ‘Jesmonite’ is one popular brand, usually sold as a system, but acrylic polymer liquid can also be bought on its own, i.e. from Tiranti, for use with any alpha plaster.

-Not so good More expensive than using the plaster on it’s own (i.e. Jesmonite ‘kit’ comprising 2.5kg plaster plus 1kg liquid is c. £27.10).
+Not so good More expensive than using the plaster on it’s own (i.e. Jesmonite ‘kit’ comprising 2.5kg plaster plus 1kg liquid is c. £28.30 at 4D, the same price as 25kg Crystacal R plaster!).
 Mixing needs to be very thorough (power-assisted mixing recommended for large amounts).
-Mix much more prone to air bubbles (leave to stand a little).
+Mix much more prone to air bubbles (leave to stand a little) .. these can be a pain!

 Not so good Cannot be poured as a ‘mass’ into a non-absorbent mould (such as silicone) because it sets by evaporation of water content .. it will never dry!
 Can only be applied in layers, each of which needs to dry first before applying the next.
 Drying is slow unless mould is absorbent.
 Will shrink up to 10%!
 Surface painting of dried latex poses some problems (best methods are either to mix acrylic paint with Prosaide or use Humbrol enamel paints).
 Latex casts need a good dusting of talc to stop them sticking together.
 Latex is not compatible with petroleum jelly i.e. Vaseline, so this cannot be used as barrier/release agent.